buymeasoda/refdocs/Unix/Secure Shell SSH.md

     ~/.ssh

-If an SSH config file (or the ssh directory) doesn't exist create it at:
+If an SSH config file doesn't exist create it at `~/.ssh/config`

-    ~/.ssh/config
+    cd ~/.ssh
+    touch config
+    chmod 600 config

 Add details for a host entry